 The Company is the third largest dairy processor in Argentina, processing approximately 5% of the entire milk production.
-The Company competes mainly with Sancor Cooperativas Unidas Limitada and Mastellone Hermanos S.A. which hold the largest market shares in Argentina.
-Other competitors include Sucesores de Alfredo Williner S.A., Veronica S.A. and Milkaut S.A..
+The Company competes mainly with Mastellone Hermanos S.A. and Sancor Cooperativas Unidas Limitada which hold the largest market shares in Argentina.
+Other competitors include Milkaut S.A., Sucesores de Alfredo Williner S.A. and Veronica S.A.